yoyosource/BOTC-HomeBrew/scripts/FoFRedesign.md

 **Toll Inspector**: Each night eye the cauldron.
 **Clerk**: Each night*, you learn a type of potion that an evil player (not a traveller) has received tonight, or if none has been received.
 **Connoisseur**: Each day, you may visit the storyteller to learn a player that is a non-neutral execution for your team today.
 If you did not use this ability the last day you learn 2 players instead.
-**???**: Each night, choose a new player (not yourself); you learn if they are closer to an evil player (other than themselves) than you are.
+**Farrier**: Each night, choose a new player (not yourself); you learn if they are closer to an evil player (other than themselves) than you are.https://game-icons.net/1x1/delapouite/horseshoe.html
 **Druid**: Each night* you may choose a dead player; learn their character type and you might receive an evil potion.
 **Baptist**: Each night, choose 2 living players (not yourself), they might receive a potion.
 If either received an evil potion you cannot die tonight.
 **Merchant**: Each night* either 1) receive a potion, or if you hold a potion 2) choose a potion you think you are holding and a player (not yourself) to receive that potion.
-**Distiller**: Once per game at night, for each player an empty potion they hold is replaced with a good potion.
+**Distiller**: Each night*, choose 2 players; 1 receives a good potion or 1 of their evil potions break.
 **Apothecary**: While you are holding any potions, all potions of those types are nullified.
 **Pigeon Fancier**: You can only receive evil potions from evil characters. https://game-icons.net/1x1/delapouite/finch.html
 **Auctioneer**: On your 1st day, publicly declare a future day to be a Market Day.
 If you are alive on the Market Day, at dawn good potions equal to the day number are given out. https://game-icons.net/1x1/lorc/gavel.html